 Ota's comment also documents the audience's attitude with the word "applauded."
 Contemporary articles indicate that spectators in theaters applauded several times during the screening.
 In 1922, Tanaka Junichiro, a leading Japanese film historian, reported some of the instances in which the spectators applauded frequently: before the screening (to urge the theatre to quickly start the film); when musicians and benshi entered the hall; during the opening credits, especially when they saw their favorite actor's name; when the stars appeared on the screen; if the scene was beautiful; during thrilling scenes; at the climax.
 Their behavior seemed to be inherited from their viewing of kabuki theater and other popular stage theaters.
-Additionally, Tanaka reported that he heard applauding most frequently at the Asakusa Nihonkan and for Endo Saburo, the former music director of the Teikokukan.43 It was also reported in a contemporary article that the musicians at the Nihonkan scamp their work because "the spectators always please when they listened to popular tunes."
-44 This contrasted with the practice at the Ginza Komparukan, where Tanaka heard no applauding.
-The practices of the Nihonkan and the Komparukan that Tanaka mentioned.
+Additionally, Tanaka reported that he heard applauding most frequently at the Asakusa Nihonkan and for Endo Saburo, the former music director of the Teikokukan.
+It was also reported in a contemporary article that the musicians at the Nihonkan scamp their work because "the spectators always please when they listened to popular tunes."
+He This contrasted with the practice at the Ginza Komparukan, where Tanaka heard no applauding.
+The practices of contributors discussed thus far can be categorized within the two extremities of the practices of the Nihonkan and the Komparukan that Tanaka mentioned.
 Around 1920, the spectators in the foreign movie theaters,